draialexis/AD_MongoDB/README.md

 However, note that this strategy increases write operations to the database, which could affect application performance.

+### 📇Indexes

+Various indexes were created for fields that would often be queried in a dashboard situation.
+If there is an additional reason, it will be specified below.

+Unless otherwise specified, please consider indexes to be full, and ascending.

+#### `moves` collection

+In the front-end app, these are queried both in the detail screen and in the list screen.

+* `name`
+* `power`: Descending, because users are more likely to sort them in that order.
+* `type`

+#### `pokemongs` collection

+* `nickname`: This field already has a dedicated endpoint for a nickname search filter.
+* `dob`: Descending, because users are more likely to sort them in that order.
+* `evoStage`: "Species" is calculated as `evoTrack[evoStage]`, and would often be queried.
+* `evoTrack`: See `evoStage`.
+Yes, it's an array, but it's a one-to-few relationship.
+* `trainer`: Partial index, to avoid indexing wild pokemongs there.
+* `types`: It's an array, but it's a one-to-few relationship.

+#### `trainers` collection

+It was tempting to index `pastOpponents` and `pokemongs` in the `trainers` collection, but these arrays could grow indefinitely, and the indexes may grow so large that they wouldn't fit in a server's RAM anymore.

+* `name`
+* `wins`: Descending, because users are more likely to sort them in that order for rankings.
+* `losses`: Descending, because users are more likely to sort them in that order for rankings.

 ### 🐕‍🦺Services

 Each entity (`Pokemong`, `Trainer`, `Move`) in the application has a corresponding service class.
 These service